iFargle/headscale-webui/README.md

     2. HS_SERVER - Change to your headscale's URL
     3. BASE_PATH - This will be the path your server is served on.
 Because the Windows Tailscale GUI expects <HS_SERVER/admin>, I usually put this as "/admin"
     4. KEY - Your encryption key to store your headscale API key on disk.
 Generate a new one with "openssl rand -base64 32".
 Do not forget the quotations around the key when entering.
+    5. AUTH_TYPE - Set to either "Basic" or "OIDC" for password authentication
+    6. AUTH_USER - Username for Basic auth   Can be removed if AUTH_TYPE is not "Basic"
+    7. AUTH_PASS - Password for Basic auth.
+Can be removed if AUTH_TYPE is not "Basic"
 2. You will also need to change the volumes:
     1.  /data - Where your encryption key will reside.
 Can be anywhere writable by UID 1000
     2.  /etc/headscale/ - This is your Headscale configuration file.